sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 ## Python Tutorial for Data Science with Code

-*Python Tutorial for Data Science with Code*

 Follow me on LinkedIn : https://www.linkedin.com/in/siddharthswain/

-***This list is continuously updated.*** - You can take pull request and contribute.
-All Links are tested and working fine.
-Please ping if any link doesn't work.
+***These resources are continuously updated.*** - All links are tested and working fine.
+Please ping me if any link doesn't work.

-*Table of Contents*
+## Table of Contents

 ## 001_Introduction